“Amateurs talk strategy and professionals talk logistics”

 (Ask Leading Questions)

 I was defending a client in a battery case where the defense was the Defendant had to push the alleged victim away from him because she was charging at him.
 My client was previously a witness against her son in a case where her son went to jail.
 The officer admitted that this was motive for her to charge at him.
-My client didn't know the alleged victim that well, so I figured he couldn't have a lot of motive to push.
-I then asked the officer what would be my client's motive to push the alleged victim (an open ended question).
+My client didn't know the alleged victim that well, so I figured he couldn't have a lot of motive to push her.
+I broke my rule of Asking Leading Questions, and I asked the officer what was my client's motive to push the alleged victim (an open ended question).
 The officer responded "she was charging at him".
-I couldn't have received a better response.
+This was the best response of the trial.

 EXAMPLE TWO: BREAKING THE RULES IN HOPE OF A GOOD ANSWER